kartikthapar/pkss-bigdata/README.md

 script needs to either be in the docker group or be root.

 Once the containers are built, spawn exactly one of the resource_manager and name_node images, and as many of the workers as desired.
-Obtain the IP addresses of all the containers (`ip a` on the inside).
-On the resource manager and the workers, append entries into `/etc/hosts` for the Resource Manager and the HDFS Name Node:
+The resource_manager should be run on qp-hd10, the name node on qp-hd12, and workers on qp-hd15 and qp-hd16

+To start a container, run:
 ```
-172.17.0.2    resource-manager
-172.17.0.3    name-node
+docker run -d --name=$NAME --net=host $IMAGE
 ```
-Then restart the resource manager (`sv restart resourcemanager` on the Resource Manager) and the Node Managers (`sv restart nodemanager` on the workers).
-The NameNode needs to be able to resolve the names of all the data nodes, in addition to itself and the Resource Manager.
-Its `/etc/hosts` should look something like:
+In particular:
 ```
-172.17.0.2    resource-manager
-172.17.0.3    name-node
-172.17.0.4    1234567890abcdef
-172.17.0.5    fedcba0987654321
+docker run -d --name=resource_manager --net=host bdslss_pkss/resource_manager:0.1
+docker run -d --name=name_node --net=host bdslss_pkss/name_node:0.1
+docker run -d --name=worker_1 --net=host bdslss_pkss/worker:0.1
 ...
 ```
-Then restart the name node (`sv restart namenode`).

 ## Dataset stuff